wely/DevCamp/HOL/dotnet/02-modern-cloud-apps/README.md

     }
     ```

-1. In the `IncidentController.cs` file, add the following inside the `Create` method, after clearing the cache, to process the image file.
+1. In the `IncidentController.cs` file, add the following inside of the `Create` method decorated with `[HttpPost]`.
+This will handle the clearing of the cache, after we process the image file.

     ```csharp
     //Now upload the file if there is one